Pilot Plants: Principles of Design, Operation and Maintenance

 - Recognize the need for analysis of capital and operation costs of operation in batch or continuous operation mode

 This course will cover all aspects of the consideration of pilot plants, including design, construction, and operation.
-It will explain the main design principles of pilot plants, selection of appropriate materials for fabrication and selection and installation of the vital components of equipment.
+It will explain the main design principles of pilot plants, the selection of appropriate materials for fabrication and the selection and installation of the vital components of equipment.
 Discussed will be the elements of financial aspects of pilot plants: systematic analysis of capital and operation costs of pilot plants will be provided.
-Attention in the course will also be devoted to instrumentation and control systems as well as to aspects of safety of personnel and environmental protection.
+Attention in the course will also be devoted to instrumentation and control systems as well as to aspects of the safety of personnel and environmental protection.

 All course materials will be provided.

 - Pilot Plant Selection and Sizing

 - Prototypes and Scale-Up